Haaga-Helia-SOF003AS3A/documentation/materials/TheoryAndExercisesMd/5security/SP5-SpringSecurity.md

 ```

 <!-- Slide number: 10 -->
-- Login
+# Login Functionality
 - Create method to controller and thymeleaf template for login
 - Thymeleaf: method = POST
 - Spring Security provides a filter that intercepts request to `/login` and authenticates the user
 - If the user fails to authenticate, the page is redirected to `/login?error` endpoint

  ```html
 <div th:if="${param.error}">